thtrieu/thtrieu.github.io/about.md

 ### Short intro

-Junior undergrad, engineer from heart.
-Which means I solve maths (cute little ones you find in highschool maths olympiad), read physics and do computer stuff.
+Junior undergrad, research engineer from heart.
+I solve maths (cute little ones from high school olympiad), read physics and do computer stuff.

-_Bottom line: All that and I'm still figuring how to be less useless to the world_

 <!-- links to social media icons -->
 <!-- no need to change these -->

 <!-- icons with padding -->

 [1.1]: http://i.imgur.com/CKLpgcs.png (email icon with padding)